Today I’m writing about Atlassian Connect, the Atlassian Cloud platform for creating and developing add-ons. Creating a server-based add-on

-If you are developing an add-on for the cloud, you need to set this up as as a web service rather than a JAR file.
+If you are developing an add-on for the cloud, you need to set this up as a web service rather than a JAR file.

-Register the URL of your website in Atlassian Marketplace.
+Register the URL of your website in the Atlassian Marketplace.
 This will then communicate with applications in Atlassian Cloud (Jira, Confluence etc.) via REST APIs and webhooks.

 If you are going to publish add-ons to Marketplace, they must be accessible by Atlassian users around the world 24 hours a day, 365 days a year.